Haxley/LandEdit/README.md

 # LandEdit
 Land.yml file editor for EconomyLand

-Work in progress, not currently functioning.
+New, work in progress, not currently functioning, see Issues tab.

 You must change first two paths in landedit.php to the local paths of your spyc.php and land.yml files.